 Mutual Trust (What we make of it)

-Quarter placed on earth in remote sagebrush desert for duration of one cloudless night, quarter from Heaven Gallery register
+Quarter once placed on bare earth in remote sagebrush desert for duration of one cloudless night, quarter from Heaven Gallery register

-A solo-exhibition at Heaven Gallery (Chicago) in the summer of 2018.
+Outstanding Balance was on view at Heaven Gallery in Chicago in the late summer of 2018.

-Included in the catalogue was the following text, written by Lyndon Barrois Jr. as a complement to the installation:
+The following text was written by Lyndon Barrois Jr. as a complement to the installation: